ArturAralin/node-susanin/README.md

 # express-object-router
 This library facilitate describing endpoints for REST API servers.
-The main feature of this library is secure.
+The main feature of this library is determining method, path, controller, middlewares, and validation of query object, url object and body object with one object.

-# WARNING!
-___Don't use this library for real projects while version of this library is not stable (i.e. < 1.0.0)___

 If you have any ideas or question just leave issue [here](https://github.com/ArturAralin/express-object-router/issues/new)